Latest updates from ProtectDefenders.eu

 Brussels, 7 September 2022.- In a joint statement published today at the initiative of ProtectDefenders.eu, 50 international civil society organisations…

-ProtectDefenders.eu has received worrying information regarding the situation for human rights defenders in India, and more specifically the increasing harassment…
+ProtectDefenders.eu received worrying information regarding death threats against human rights defenders in Ecuador.
+Between October 2, 2023 and October 16,…

 Resources for human rights defenders

 In this section you will find a compilation of useful resources for defenders, such as manuals, guides, toolkits, and public material produced by our extended network of partners and allied organisations defending HRDs.

 It includes advocacy material, resources on European Union and international mechanisms, defending human rights, protection and security for HRDs – including a specific section on digital security – as well as specific resources for LGBTI+ defenders and women human rights defenders.